Mathews2115/AutoDashBackEnd/readme.md

 # Raspberry Pi (4) Dash Server
+**WARNING - BUILDING THIS WHILE WE ARE FLYING - EXPECT MASSIVE STUPID CHANGES ON A WHIM**

 This is the compnent that gets installed on the raspberry Pi.
 It will run a Node server that will
-1. host the AutoDashFrontEnd's dist files from `public/dist`.
+1. Will host the AutoDashFrontEnd's dist files from `public/dist`. as some point
 2. listen and parse CAN messages from the PiCAN3 hat
 3. Communicate with the dash via a websocket

 ## Tech Stack
 * PiCAN 3 drivers
-* node 14 (at the time of this and what was available for rpi4)
+* node and npm
-* Based off of older [build](https://gist.github.com/Mathews2115/ed3dbd8623ee815a7bed363dbc7c73a6)
+* yarn

 ## Setting Raspberry Pi 4
 * [install Node](https://medium.com/officialrajdeepsingh/install-node-js-latest-version-on-raspberry-pi-4-14012ec93901)